 Understanding Your Rights: The Fair Credit Reporting Act

 Credit bureaus are not the only entities subject to the FCRA requirements – employers who use one’s credit report for employment purposes are also bound by the FCRA.
-Employers who commit FCRA violations often do it on a large scale involving numerous employees, subjecting themselves to class action lawsuits.
+Employers who commit FCRA violations in Philadelphia often do it on a large scale involving numerous employees, subjecting themselves to class action lawsuits.

 Recently, a class action lawsuit was filed against Chipotle Mexican Grill for FCRA violations (Mejia v.
 Chipotle Mexican Grill Inc., et al., Case No. 5:15-cv-01911).
 According to Top Class Action, the lawsuit alleges, “Chipotle has violated the Fair Credit Reporting Act in their application documents by asking applicants to sign their consent for background checks embedded and essentially “hidden” within a general consent agreement.”

 The FCRA can be very problematic for employers because it focuses on technical nuances, requiring a detailed review of the Act for compliance.